 In addition to their lessons, pupils at Plymouth High School are able to take part in a wide range of other activities, clubs and societies.
 We encourage students to join in with activities, in or out of school, which will give them enjoyment and broaden their experience.
 It is an ideal time to try new activities.
 Many extra-curricular activities in school take place in the lunch hour, so that students who have a long journey to school can also take part.
-A list of regular extra-curricular activities is published each term.
+A list of regular extra-curricular activities is published each term and is displayed on our website.